9:45 am to 3:45 pm on Monday and Tuesday; 9:45 am to 4 pm on Wednesday

 - Participants will describe how their own cultural legacy around issues of race and oppression impacts their effectiveness as mental health clinicians.

 - Participants will list the six “F’s” of the Internal Family System model and be able to apply them to clinical situations when responding to their own and their clients reactivity and overwhelm.

 - Participants will list the five “P’s” of the therapeutic stance in the Internal Family Systems Model and be able to use that information to help them re-calibrate their therapeutic position around difference when necessary.

 - Participants will identify non-therapeutic parts of themselves that become activated when encountering difference and describe how to use two IFS techniques to help them maintain a therapeutic alliance.

-Clinicians United, Black Therapists Rock and NEAFAST members as well as people working in Caring Together programs may access a discounted rate of $190 per person.
-There are seats for available for students in this workshop for a $25 registration fee.
-Clinicians who are not yet licensed may attend for $100.
+Clinicians United, Black Therapists Rock and NEAFAST members as well as people working in Caring Together programs may access a discounted rate of $250 per person.

 Please contact us for discount codes.
 No application is required.